REST API

 "summary": "Completed product pricing adjustments this week."

 }5.
-Create a Markdown node
+Write a Markdown file

-POST /nodes/markdown{
+POST /content/{project_id}/write{

-"content": "# Project Notes\n\nThis is the document body."
+"content": "# Project Notes\n\nThis is the document body.",

 }7.
-Delete a node
+Delete

 Python example